- Medicines to Avoid

 The American Academy of Pediatrics does not recommend any over-the-counter cold medications for children younger than age 4.

 The American College of Chest Physicians guidelines do not recommend cold and cough medications for children younger than age 15.
-For children younger than 15 years of age, they suggest that an anti-inflammatory medication like ibuprofen (Advil, Children’s Advil/Motrin, etc.) or naproxen (Aleve) may be helpful with a cough.
-An anti-histamine (such as diphenhydramine (Benadryl).
+For children younger than 15 years of age, they suggest that an anti-inflammatory medication like ibuprofen (Advil, Children's Advil/Motrin, etc.) or naproxen (Aleve) may be helpful with a cough.
 A decongestant may help with postnasal drip and cough suppression.

 Which cold and cough medicines are not recommended for infants and children?

-Four categories of drugs are not recommended for children under the age of four (or two, depending upon which guidelines you use), and include:
+The following four categories of drugs are not recommended for children under the age of 4 (or 2, depending upon which guidelines you use):